Florida Trees and Shrubs

 Australian pine tree on riverbank Close-up image of Australian pine cone and needles Understory of a thicket of Australian pine

-Not native.
 Common names include coastal she-oak, horse tail she-oak.

-Austrailian "pines" are not in the genus Pinus and are not true pine trees, there are three species Casuarina present in Florida, of these there are also sub-species as well as hybrids between the three species.
+Australian "pines" are not in the genus Pinus and are not true pine trees, there are three species Casuarina present in Florida, of these there are also sub-species as well as hybrids between the three species.
 This tree is listed as a category 1 invasive plant and it is actually illegal to plant this tree in many parts of Florida.

 Once commonly used as a landscape tree and windbreak it is now a common sight in south Florida, particularly on beach dunes and the shorelines of brackish and fresh waterways.
-Australian pine "needles" are actually segmented branchlets, the actual leaves are very tiny, scale-like and are produced in whorls at the joints of these branchlets, the fruit slightly resembles a "cone" however these trees are not conifers.
+Australian pine "needles" are actually segmented branch-lets, the actual leaves are very tiny, scale-like and are produced in whorls at the joints of these branch-lets, the fruit slightly resembles a "cone" however these trees are not conifers.

-These trees can attain a height greater than 100 feet, forming dense thickets thus crowding out native plants, like some other exotic plants it also produces compounds which prevent other plants seeds from germinating, in the picture above right the thick carpet of leaf litter can be seen with no under-story plants growing, Austrailian pine contributes nothing to native animals and destroys natural habitat by producing these monocultures thickets.
+These trees can attain a height greater than 100 feet, forming dense thickets thus crowding out native plants, like some other exotic plants it also produces compounds which prevent other plants seeds from germinating, in the picture above right the thick carpet of leaf litter can be seen with no under-story plants growing, Australian pine contributes nothing to native animals and destroys natural habitat by producing these monocultures thickets.

 Turkey oak - Quercus laevis